Loans for immigrants help non-residents make their projects a reality, whether business or personal.

 Do immigrants get money from the government to start a business?

-However, most governments generally offer some form of financial assistance or incentive to help immigrants start businesses in their new home country.
+Usually, governments offer some form of financial assistance or incentive to help immigrants start businesses in their new home country.

 This can take the form of a grant, low-interest loan, or tax break and can be extremely helpful in helping new businesses get off the ground.